runeberry/ValheimServerGUI/README.md

 ### Coming soon...

 * **Worlds manager** - View, delete, or backup your worlds from within the app
-* **Online players** - Show which players are online or offline, and when they arrived/left
 * **Ban list management** - Manage your servers ban/allow lists from within the app

 ## Quick guide